The secret to perfect juicy chicken and turkey is simple - Brine them before cooking!

 Rinse poultry twice after removing it from the brine solution; discard brine.
 If you are not ready to cook at the end of the brining time, remove

 from brine and rinse the meat.
 Refrigerate until ready to use.

-Do not salt brined meat before cooking.
+Do not salt brined poultry before cooking.
 Cook poultry according to your favorite recipe.
 Do not overcook your brined poultry.